ChettaDarkkill/avgle-react-redux/README.md

 ### `npm install`

-and type this command for for run project
+and type this command for run project

 ### `npm start`